barbowza/metronome/readme.md

 1. Set your desired tempo using the BPM slider or number input
 2. Select your time signature
 3. Click the "Start" button to begin
-4. Use the tap tempo button to find the right tempo for your piece

 ## 🎨 Customization